isabella232/algoliasearch-client-common/CONTRIBUTING.md

 ## Label caption

-Labels across all repositories are normalized.
+Labels across all Algolia API clients repositories are normalized.

 <!-- DO NOT EDIT THE TABLE NOR REMOVE HTML COMMENTS -->
 <!-- LABELTABLE -->